norcom2025/norcom2025.github.io/index.md

 The conference runs from Monday morning 16 June to Wednesday afternoon 18 June.
 Thus, we recommend that participants arrive on Sunday 15 June.

-On June 18 there will be a session honoring Einar Steingrímsson on his 70th birthday.
+On June 18 we will be honoring Einar Steingrímsson on his 70th birthday (Einar fest).

 A detailed timetable will be provided later.